Lee and Lyn Wilde

 Lee and Lyn Wilde, sometimes billed as The Wilde Twins, were twin sisters, who appeared in films of the early to mid-1940s.

 Early years

-Born in East St. Louis, Illinois, Lee is the older of the two, born shortly before midnight of October 10, 1922, with Lyn born in the early hours of the following morning.
+Born in East St. Louis, Illinois, Lee was the older of the two, born shortly before midnight of October 10, 1922, with Lyn born in the early hours of the following morning.

 They began singing with their siblings in church, and by their teens were singing hymns for their local radio station, as well as performing in Illinois and Kentucky.
 They graduated from East St. Louis Senior High School in 1939.

 Singing

 By 1940 they were band singers, and in 1942 they made their film debuts, as vocalists for the Charlie Barnet Band, performing one song in the Harriet Hilliard film Juke Box Jenny.
 They also performed with Bob Crosby for a short while.

 Film

 The twins' live performances led to another featured film appearance in the Judy Garland film Presenting Lily Mars in 1942.
 Joe Pasternak was very impressed by them and signed them to a seven-year contract with Metro-Goldwyn-Mayer studios.
 They played roles in Andy Hardy's Blonde Trouble (1944), followed by Twice Blessed, a film written specifically to introduce them to a wider audience.

 The sisters appeared in nine films together up until 1949.
 Lyn briefly continued her film career after that, appearing in six more films until 1953.